BaiyangZhang/oldBlog/_posts/2022-08-02-A-Few-Thoughts-about-Distributions.md

     </script>
 </head>

-## There are so much more to integrals than just Reimannian integral
+## There are so much more to integrals than just Riemann integral

 As Terrence Tao pointed out in the book... (three kinds of integrals)